peterdesmet/peterdesmet.github.io/_source/posts/2013/illegal-bullfrogs.md

 Indeed, GBIF includes metadata for each dataset included in my download, and a file with all the rights as supplied by the data publishers (`rights.txt`).
 Since my download aggregates records from 65 data publishers, I have to read and understand 65 license statements before I can use the data[^1].

-[^1]: Sadly, these licenses are not attached to the data itself (maybe to prevent file size bloat), so I had to manually match (with some help of [Open Refine](http://openrefine.org/)) each `dataset_id` with the metadata in order to have the license per record.
+[^1]: Sadly, these licenses are not attached to the data itself (maybe to prevent file size bloat), so I had to manually match (with some help of [Open Refine](http://openrefine.org/)) the metadata with the data using `dataset_id` in order to have the license per record.

-## Standard data licenses
+### Standard data licenses

 Four datasets are provided with a standard data license (e.g. [Creative Commons](http://creativecommons.org/licenses/)) and thus easy to understand: